SylverbladeX/ValoriumX/readme.md

 For more details, see our full [**Roadmap Document**](https://github.com/SylverbladeX/ValoriumX/blob/main/docs/ROADMAP.md).

+🚀 Current Status: The Visionary MVP
+Valorium X is currently in Phase 1 of its roadmap.
+Our primary objective is the mathematical validation and intensive simulation of our core innovation: the Cryptographic Interlocking Proof (CIP) coupled with the Quadrit data system.
+The goal of this phase is to produce a technical paper and an open-source simulator that prove the robustness of our consensus mechanism.

+➡️ Explore the Live Simulation Concept Here

 ## How to Contribute

 We believe in the power of open-source collaboration.
 While the core protocol is in its early architectural phase, we welcome discussion, feedback, and peer review on the concepts laid out in this repository.